flyandi/SquidRID/README.md

 SquidRID run's on most ESP32 boards and requires the Arduino IDE to upload the firmware.

-## Sim Mode
+## Squid Mode

-Simulation Mode can simulate many aspects of the RemoteID protocol for a single drone instance.
+Squid Mode can simulate many aspects of the RemoteID protocol for a single drone instance also called a Squid.

 ![](docs/sim.png)